veracity/veracity-documentation/sections/vap/admin-tab/manage-webs.md

 7. Select the **Check connection** button to verify if your web application can connect to your VAP service.
 8. After establishing a connection, select the **Add** button to add the connection.

-After you have added a new web connection, go to [Manage Entities](manage-entities.md) to add your web application to a new or existing entity.
+9. After you have added a new web connection, go to [Manage Entities](manage-entities.md) and add your web application to a new or existing entity.

 For help with connecting your web app to VAP, go to [Veracity Community](https://community.veracity.com/t/how-to-plug-the-web-apps-into-vap/145/3).

-The "Manage Webs" page shows all connections created in your VAP service.
-To sort them by a specific column, select the column.

-In the right corner of each row, you can:
-* See history.
-* Edit and check the connection.
-* Delete the connection.

-The actions above are listed from the first to the last icon from the left.